jmberon/CasaHandoverGuide/README.md

 | Sunday, 14th January   | 🟨 |

 ## 5. Safety and Security
-- Alarm: The alarm code is [code].
+- Alarm: The alarm code will be shared via text message.
 - In Case of Emergency: In the event of an emergency, call police 131 444.

 ## 6. Local Recommendations
-- Restaurants and Cafes: Mount Hawthorn Coffee Strip is 15min walking distance.
+- Restaurants and Cafes: Mount Hawthorn Coffee Strip is at 15-min walking distance.
 - Groceries: The nearest supermarket is IGA Glendalough, a 15-minute walk away.
 Woolworths is cheaper and 20-min walk away.
 - Lake Monger: Walk for 25 min or ride for 10 min.
 - Scarborough Beach: 990 Bus takes you there in 15-20 min.